microtrain/bootcamp/14-Angular/05-NgUsers/03-SchemasAndServices.md

     this.getUsers();
   }

   // 5.
-Craete a local wrapper for getUsers(): void {
+Create a local wrapper for getUsers(): void {
     this.usersService.getUsers().subscribe(
       (response) => {